Entries are invited from advertisers; from media, creative or content specialist agencies; and from the creative solutions teams of media owners.

 • OR, if geography / timing does not permit, you will be invited to submit a 3-minute video of you presenting the highlights of your entry

 All finalists will be provided with three complimentary tickets to attend the ceremony, to allow both the client and agency to attend.
+One of the complimentary tickets must be given to the client to attend.
 Additional tickets will be available to purchase at a cost of £100 + VAT.